yams714/Penetration-testing/README.md

-Comprehensive Pentesting Roadmap
+Comprehensive Pentesting Roadmap:

-Active Directory Pentesting
+Active Directory Pentesting:
 Explore the intricacies of Active Directory security with this comprehensive pentesting roadmap.
 From defining the scope to conducting vulnerability analysis and post-exploitation, this guide covers every crucial step in assessing and enhancing Active Directory security.

-Web Application Pentesting
+Web Application Pentesting:
 Delve into the world of web application security with our detailed roadmap.
 From pre-engagement to reporting, this guide covers every aspect of web application pentesting, including reconnaissance, vulnerability analysis, exploitation, and post-exploitation strategies.

-Mobile Application Pentesting
+Mobile Application Pentesting:
 Navigate the challenges of mobile application security using our roadmap.
 This guide takes you through pre-engagement activities, reconnaissance, dynamic analysis, code review, exploitation, and post-exploitation strategies tailored for mobile applications.

-Cloud Pentesting
+Cloud Pentesting:
 Uncover the vulnerabilities in cloud environments with our specialized roadmap.
 This guide includes pre-engagement tasks, reconnaissance specific to cloud services, vulnerability analysis, exploitation, and post-exploitation activities in the cloud.

-API Pentesting
+API Pentesting:
 Master the art of API security testing with our dedicated roadmap.
 From defining scope to vulnerability analysis and post-exploitation, this guide provides a comprehensive approach to ensuring the security of APIs.

 How to Use: